b-basa/prefect-deployment/README.md

 # Pipeline Setup

+Prefect deployment using docker-compose and kubernetes (minikube)

+Usage of a prefect worker and prefect server.

-Prefect deployment using docker-compose and kubernetes (minikube) Local package and image builds will be used.
+Local package and image builds will be used.

 Guide created on WSL2 Ubuntu 22.04.4 LTS